vivek0240/gplayforAndroid/FAQ.md

 ####24.
 I'm stuck on "Checking Connection" in the welcome screen. (我的手机在欢迎页面上卡住了，总是在检查链接)
 The welcome screen will attempt to connect to Google, if you're in a country that blocks Google services or Google is having some issues it will get stuck here.
 To bypass this you need to tap each corner in a clockwise direction, going round a few times.
 You will then be dropped to the home screen where you can install the VPN of your choice to access Google. (as shown in http://pocketnow.com/how-to/android-quick-tip-how-to-bypass-touch-the-android-to-begin-video )

+####25.
+OpenGApps don't work after updating to CyanogenMod 13
+Warnings such as "Unfortunately, setup wizard has stopped working" won't disappear.
+You can use [this script](https://gist.github.com/jomo/0f8730fd53e98fee98e27a2a18142fef) to work around the issue.
+See also [[Notes for CMSetupWizard]].
+If this doesn't help you can try uninstalling Google Apps and re-flash OpenGApps, or re-flash CM and OpenGApps.
+If that still doesn't help you'll need to do a clean re-install (i.e. wipe /data).